EAP 503: Creating a digital archive of a circum-Caribbean trading entrepôt: notarial records from La Guajira

 Copies of the records will be freely accessible through the internet on a website maintained by Vanderbilt University.
 Copies will also be deposited with the University of Cartagena, the archive of the Notaria Primera of Riohacha and with the British Library.

-Above: A team from the Universidad de Cartagena digitizes notarial records, 2013.
+Above: A team from the University of Cartagena digitizes notarial records, 2013.
 Photo by David C. LaFevor.